Activation Relaxation: A Local Dynamical Approximation to Backpropagation in the Brain: Methods

 where $f'$ denotes the derivative of the activation function.
-Note: following standard machine-learning convention, we denote vector derivatives as partials so that $\frac{\partial f}{\partial x} \eqdef \nabla_x f$.
-The difficulty lies in computing the $\frac{\partial L}{\partial x^{l+1}}$ term, or the derivative of the loss with respect to the activations, using only local information.
-Backprop computes this quantity by sequentially applying the chain rule the chain rule $\frac{\partial L}{\partial x^l} = \frac{\partial L}{\partial x^{l+1}}\frac{\partial x^{l+1}}{\partial x^l}$, which allows one to recursively compute these activation derivatives backwards from the output loss.
-However this procedure is not local since the update at each layer depends recursively on all the gradients of the layers above it in the hierarchy.

-Here, we propose to compute the activation derivatives, $\frac{\partial L}{\partial x^l}$, using a dynamical systems approach.
-Specifically, we define a dynamical system where the activations of each node at equilibrium corresponds to the backpropagated gradients.
-This contrasts with the typical approach where the dynamical system converges to minimize the global loss.
-The simplest system to achieve this,
+The difficulty lies in computing the $\frac{\partial L}{\partial x^{l+1}}$ term using only local information.
+This is achieved by repeatedly applying the chain rule $\frac{\partial L}{\partial x^l} = \frac{\partial L}{\partial x^{l+1}}\frac{\partial x^{l+1}}{\partial x^l}$, allowing the derivatives to be computed recursively from the output loss.
+However, this procedure is not local since the update at each layer depends on the gradients of all superordinate layers in the hierarchy.
+Here, we propose a method for computing the activation derivatives, $\frac{\partial L}{\partial x^l}$, using a dynamical systems approach.
+Specifically, we define a dynamical system where the activations of each node at equilibrium correspond to the backpropagated gradients.
+Note that this is in contrast with more typical approaches where a dynamical system is designed to converges to the minimum of some global loss.
+The simplest system to achieve this is a leaky-integrator driven by top-down feedback,

 which, at equilibrium, converges to